-Above are images of a species of turtle, an everyday goldfish (photo courtesy of Buffalo Niagara Waterkeeper) and an aquatic aquarium plant that were, and continue to be, released into the wild.
+Above are images of a species of turtle, an aquatic aquarium plant, an everyday goldfish (photo courtesy of Buffalo Niagara Waterkeeper) that were, and continue to be, released into the wild.
 These species are now considered invasive and have become serious environmental threats to the waterbodies they inhabit.
 Sadly, all of these careless releases and the damage they have caused could easily have been avoided.

 The first is a red-eared slider.
 This invasive freshwater turtle now has a place on the world's top 100 worst invasive species list.
 Even though it is native to the Mississippi River Basin, it becomes a nuisance outside of its home range.
 It is now found in ponds, lakes, rivers, streams and manmade ditches in many states where it outcompetes native turtles for food, nesting habitat and basking sites.
 This invasion could have been avoided if pet owners had donated their unwanted sliders to someone willing to take care of them or surrendered them to the pet store where they were originally purchased.
 Unfortunately, red-eared slider sales surged because of a trend (which is never a good thing, think bunnies at Easter) when they became a must-have pet in the 80s and 90s due to the popular Teenage Mutant Ninja Turtle Franchise.
 The original comic book turtles were all red-eared sliders.
 This led to many purchases and subsequently many releases of these turtles.